myelin-ai/whitepaper/notes/brainstorming-2019-11-16.md

 ## On communication

 - An organism has different channels/frequences, on which it can broadcast information.
-- There have to be mechanisms in place that encourage frugal of ressources.
+- There have to be mechanisms in place that encourage frugal of resources.
 Otherwise, there will be too much noise, too large genomes and too complex brains.
 Too much noise will hinder any evolutionary driven inprovements.
-- Communication over multiple channels and also over increased distances shall use more ressources.
+- Communication over multiple channels and also over increased distances shall use more resources.

 ## On combinations